Optimal Rates for Generalization of Gradient Descent for Deep ReLU Classification: Technical Lemmas

-\textbf{Remark 9.} This lemma is a property of deep ReLU networks near initialization that does not depend on the training data.
+The proof is completed. \end{proof} \begin{remark} This lemma is a property of deep ReLU networks near initialization that does not depend on the training data.
 Compared to prior work, while \citet{pmlr-v97-allen-zhu19a,zou2018stochasticgradientdescentoptimizes} only establishes bounds for the training data, we prove the uniform convergence over the entire input space.
 Previous work on uniform concentration demonstrated that $\sup_{\x \in \X}\|h^l(\x)-h_0^l(\x)\|_2\lesssim C^LR/\sqrt{m}$ \citep{JMLR:v25:23-0740}.
-We present a significant improvement, reducing the dependence on $L$ from exponential to polynomial.
+We present a significant improvement, reducing the dependence on $L$ from exponential to polynomial. \end{remark}

 In the following part, we apply previous technical lemmas to $K=S_1$ and get properties of deep neural networks over the training dataset. \begin{lemma} Suppose $m\gtrsim L^{10}\log(nL/\delta)(\log m)^4R^2$.
 Then with probability at least $1-\delta$ for all $\W\in \mathcal{B}_R(\W(0)),l\in[L], i\in [n]$ \end{lemma} \begin{proof} For the case $l =L$,